Digital Technology Assessment Criteria (DTAC)

 Interoperability criteria

-Does your product expose any Application Programme Interfaces (API) or integration channels for other consumers?
+Does the product expose any Application Program Interfaces (API) or integration channels?
 Yes - details relating to our integrations, including FHIR integrations are found within this publicly available integration documentation.

 Usability and accessibility